hometinker12/ESP8266MQTTSSL/README.md

 # ESP8266MQTTSSL
-Example using the pubsubclient with WiFiClientSecure
+Example using the PubSubClient with WiFiClientSecure

+This is a simple example to connect to a MQTT broker with the PubSubClient and WiFiClientSecure.